SourceMonitor/SourceMonitorOS/readme.md

 Allthough there are CMake files existing up to know you need to run them using QT Creator.

 - In the folder [documentation][folder_documentation] you can find the documentation of SourceMonitorOS
+- In the folder [playground][folder_playground] you can find small programs for several tests
 - In the folder [smcli][folder_smcli] you can find the command line client of SourceMonitorOS
 - In the folder [smcore][folder_smcore] you can find the core functionality of SourceMonitorOS
 - In the folder [smgui][folder_smgui] you can find the UI of SourceMonitorOS